AngeloDotNet/MinimalApi.Identity/README.md

 An example appSettings.json configuration is available [here](https://github.com/AngeloDotNet/MinimalApi.Identity/blob/main/IdentityManager.API/appsettings.json).

 > [!NOTE]
-> For migrations you can use a specific project to add to your solution, then configuring the assembly in _ApplicationOptions:MigrationsAssembly_, otherwise leave it blank and the assembly containing the _Program.cs_ class will be used.
+> For migrations you can use a specific project to add to your solution, then configuring the assembly in _ConnectionStrings:MigrationsAssembly_, otherwise leave it blank and the assembly containing the _Program.cs_ class will be used.

 ## 🗃️ Database